John C. Hain

-Dr. John Hain currently serves as Associate Dean of Academic and International Affairs and Director of Institutional Research and Assessment at the Eastman School of Music, where he is the primary resource for undergraduate students and faculty regarding issues of undergraduate programs of study.
+Dr. John Hain currently serves as Senior Associate Dean of Academic and Student Affairs at the Eastman School of Music, where he is the primary resource for undergraduate students and faculty regarding issues of undergraduate programs of study.
 Among his many duties, Dr. Hain advises dual degree students, oversees the Eastman component of the Take Five Scholars and Kaufman Entrepreneurial Year programs, administers all processes regarding change of enrollment status for undergraduate and graduate students, provides guidance to faculty and students regarding Eastman’s academic integrity standards and serves as an ex-officio member of the Academic Integrity Committee.
 He represents the Office of Academic Affairs on various committees across the School and the University, including the Academic Affairs, Student Life, and Residential Life (SST) Committee, the Undergraduate Curriculum Committee, and the Financial Aid Committee.
 As Director of Institutional Research and Assessment, he is responsible for development, implementation, oversight, and reporting on the assessment work of the School.

 Dr. Hain received a Bachelor of Music in Music Education degree from Northwestern University, and received his Master of Music and Doctor of Musical Arts degrees, as well as the prestigious Performers Certificate, from the Eastman School of Music.
 His primary teachers include John Beck, Michael Burritt, James Ross, Rubin Alvarez, and Paul Wertico.